• LAUNCH YOUR DREAM

 The first sign of it would take place during a trip to Key West that my parents arranged as a Christmas present for all of us.
 I had not been there, to the southernmost point in the United States there in the Florida “Keys,” since I was a very little girl.

-I had fond memories of the Keys’ from childhood – memories of warm shallow water that stretched away from me seemingly for miles… I remembered palm trees and snorkeling, and knew I would like returning there.
+I had fond memories of the Keys’ from childhood – memories of warm shallow water that stretched away from me seemingly for miles… I remembered palm trees and snorkeling and knew I would like to return there.

-Those who have followed me for a few years now on 8womendream know that the “Big Dream” for years has been writing and publishing my first bestselling book.
+Those who have followed me for a few years now know that my “Big Dream” for years has been writing and publishing my first bestselling book.
 The good news is that is still in progress, and I am working with my mentors Marci Shimoff and Janet and Chris Attwood to write a book proposal and find an agent.

 FLAME Biggest Dreams